Tom-Bom-badil/home-assistant_helios-vallox/readme.md

   value: 5
 ```

-The integration has been tested with various RS485-LAN/Wi-Fi adapters—no soldering of small boards is required.
+The integration has been tested with various RS485-LAN/Wi-Fi adapters - no soldering around on small boards is required.
 Simply use the screw terminals or plugin ports of your LAN/Wi-Fi adapter.
 For specific adapters, you can even remove the external power supply and use bus power.
 For in-depth insights, how-to's, and adapter setup/configuration, please check out the [detailed Wiki](https://github.com/Tom-Bom-badil/home-assistant_helios-vallox/wiki).

 ## Compatible devices